 Video of the Day

 If an employee takes time off to deal with an illness, including caring for a sick relative, company policies determine whether that counts against EIB time or other paid time off programs.
 Often, standard sick leave or paid time off is used first, and if the absence continues past a certain point EIB time begins to be used.
 Check with your own employer to understand how its policies affect you.

 EIBs are most frequently used by the health care industry and state governments.
 As such, the specific eligibility requirements for participating in an EIB can vary significantly.
 Full-time salaried employees are usually eligible from their date of hire, but part-time and hourly employees may also be eligible after a certain period as determined by their employer.
 The maximum amount of EIB accrual time may range from 30 to 120 days per year, depending on the employer.

 Because EIBs are employer-established benefits and are not part of a federally mandated program, enrollment periods and procedures vary by employer.
+Some states also have regulations that could impact EIBs.
 Newly hired employees should inquire about enrolling in their employer's EIB program within the first week of employment to ensure they do not miss their enrollment date.
 If you are not a new hire but would like to enroll, you should contact your company's human resources department to find out about specific enrollment procedures.

 In some cases, if you leave your job with time accumulated in your EIB, you may be eligible to be paid for some or all of this time.
 The same applies to other forms of paid time off, such as vacation days and sick days.
 Check your employee handbook or talk to your employer if you have questions about how this applies to your work.